devleague/js-constructors/README.md

 **health**: number, The spellcaster's health points.

-**mana**: number, The amount of mana, used for casting spells.
+**mana**: number, The spellcaster's mana points, used for casting spells.

 inflictDamage(damage)
 -----------------------------
-The spellcaster loses health equal to damage passed in.
+The spellcaster loses health equal to `damage`.
 Health should never be negative.
 If the spellcaster's health drops to 0, its `isAlive` property should be set to `false`.